xiecookie/Rendering/README.md

 + opencv 3.4.16
 + eigen 3.3.9
 + pybind11 2.8.1

-Configure x64 Release.
++ python 3.6

+**These libraries has been downloaded and compiled and use Cmake to generate the visualstudio project.**
+The include and library directories are already configured.
+If there is a problem with these libraries, you may need to download and compile them again.
+Configure x64 Release and Right click on the Wrinkle project and click on "Generate".
-You need to change the output file format from output configuration from exe to dll and change the extension name from .exe to .pyd.
+You need to **change the output file format from output configuration from exe to dll** and **change the extension name from .exe to .pyd**.
 Generate a file with the suffix pyd file.

 ## Three.
 Single image wrinkle reconstruction：python configuration